Henri, Count of Chambord: Titular King

-Hope
+Hope of a restoration

 In 1870, as the Second Empire collapsed following its defeat in the Franco-Prussian War at the battle of Sedan on 2 September 1870, the royalists became a majority in the National Assembly.
-The Orléanists agreed to support the a Count of Chambord's claim to the throne, with the expectation that upon his death, with him lacking any sons, he would be succeeded by their own claimant, Philippe d'Orléans, Count of Paris.
+The Orléanists agreed to support the Count of Chambord's claim to the throne, with the expectation that upon his death, with him lacking any sons, he would be succeeded by their own claimant, Philippe d'Orléans, Count of Paris.
 With Henri backed by both Legitimists and Orléanists, the restoration of monarchy in France seemed a likely possibility.
 However, he insisted that he would accept the crown only on condition that France abandon its tricolour flag (associated with the French Revolution) and return to the use of the fleur de lys flag, comprising the historic royal arms of France.
 He rejected a compromise whereby the fleur-de-lys would be the new king's personal standard, and the tricolour would remain the national flag.
 Pope Pius IX, upon hearing Henri's decision, notably remarked "And all that, all that for a napkin!"

 In 1873 another attempt to restore the monarchy failed for the same reasons.
-Henri traveled to Paris and tried to negotiate with the government, to no avail; and on 20 November the National Assembly confirmed Patrice de MacMahon as Chief of State of France for the next seven years.
+Henri traveled to Paris and tried to negotiate with the government, to no avail; and on 20 November, the National Assembly confirmed Marshal Patrice de MacMahon, duc de Magenta, as Chief of State of France for the next seven years.